How and when to fertilize hellebores – for healthy plants and better blooming

 I would recommend using a homemade leaf mold or compost that is all-natural and organic.
 Applying this mix to your borders once a year will help feed the soil and add plenty of nutrients that are necessary for plant health and growth.
 If you do not have the space to make mulch or compost, all good garden stores will have organic mixes that you can evenly spread across your borders at any time of year.

 While hellebores are not considered heavy feeders, the occasional mulch and feed will certainly help to give your plants a boost.
-For more information on caring for hellebore plants, see our guide on how to propagate hellebores, helping to grow your plant collection this year.
+For more information on caring for hellebore plants, see our guide on how to propagate hellebores, or our feature on plants that complement hellebores, to fill your yard with color.

 Sign up to the Homes & Gardens newsletter